 Timeline and R22 phase out progress in 2018

-In 2003, the phase out of R22 production and imports launched.
-By early 2010 the production and import of R22 was reduced.
+In 2003, the phase out of R22 production and imports began.
+By early 2010 the production and import of R22 became prohibited.
 However, servicing current, existing equipment is still allowed while there is an available supply of R22.
-To guarantee the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician.
-The production and import of R22 will be continually reduced by law until 2020, when all production and import will be banned.
-Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.
+To guarantee the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician R22 refrigerant will be available to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
 As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only gone up due to scarcity.